 Here are 7 reasons why you should choose products made from this awesome fibre as your go to summer staples.

-Regulating body temperature – along with the high insulating values, merino is highly breathable allowing heat to be released when necessary to avoid overheating, especially during more intense activities and warmer climates.
+Along with the high insulating values, merino is highly breathable allowing heat to be released when necessary to avoid overheating, especially during more intense activities and warmer climates.
 This is what makes it such a wonder fibre, merino wool fibres are true all-rounders that do exactly what you expect from them, whatever the season – they cool you down in summer, and warm you in winter.
-Hence the woolly jumpers in winter but who would have thought that merino could also keep you cool in summer.
-The thermo-regulating properties are based on two principles: Firstly, wool fibres have a naturally rippled structure which allows body heat to be stored in air chambers, thus facilitating optimum insulation in woollen fabrics.
+Hence the woolly jumpers in winter but who would have thought that merino could also keep you cool in summer!
+The thermo-regulating properties are based on two principles.
+Firstly, wool fibres have a naturally rippled structure which allows body heat to be stored in air chambers, thus facilitating optimum insulation in woollen fabrics.
 This is also what makes merino wool products such effective layers according to the onion principle.
 The air serves as an insulating layer against heat and cold in both summer and winter.
 This insulating layer also enables merino sheep to survive in extremely warm summers.
 The second principle is based on cooling by evaporative coolness.
-Wool can absorb more than 35% of its own weight in moisture (without feeling wet to the touch).
+Wool can absorb more than 30% of its own weight in moisture (without feeling wet to the touch).
 If the ambient air is warm, the moisture dries faster, resulting in this refreshing evaporative coolness.
-Making them perfect all year round.
+This makes them perfect all year round.

 6. Wool is sustainable

-Its completely Natural, wool is 100% natural grown year-round by merino sheep, consuming a simple blend of water, air, sunshine and grass.
+It’s completely natural.
+Wool is 100% naturally grown year-round by merino sheep, consuming a simple blend of water, air, sunshine and grass.
 Every year sheep produce a new fleece, making wool a completely renewable fibre.
 The shearing process is purely manual labour and causes the animal absolutely no pain.
-Its Biodegradable when a wool fibre is disposed of, it will naturally decompose in soil in a matter of years, slowly releasing valuable nutrients back into the earth.
-And offers all sorts of functional benefits without any chemical additives.
+It’s biodegradable so when a wool fibre is disposed of, it will naturally decompose in soil in a matter of years, slowly releasing valuable nutrients back into the earth.
 The fibres themselves contain all the technology that make them the best naturally performing raw material for active outdoor clothing, so the hard work has already been done!
 Leaving you to focus on enjoying your outdoor adventure!

 7. Merino wool provides UVA protection

-With global warming we all understand that we are now more at risk than ever form the harmful UV Radiation, but our lovely merino sheep don’t have to worry about such things!
+With global warming and the depletion of the o-zone layer, we all understand that we are now more at risk than ever form the harmful UV Radiation, but our lovely merino sheep don’t have to worry about such things!
 Their wool simply absorbs some of the UV radiation and keeps it away from the skin.
 We still advise that you invest in and wear sun cream but the fact that your merino wool garment acts as an extra layer of protection goes a long way to understanding just how amazing, and adaptable this fibre really is.

 Merino wool really is the best; team FINDRA are big fans and believe it’s a true wonder fibre.
-In a nutshell we love it and hope you do to!
+In a nutshell we love it and hope you do too!